 When to use @everyone

-- Tell your organization about the new vacation policy.
+Give your organization information about a new vacation policy.

-- Alert everyone in the company about the emergency evacuation drill.
+Alert everyone in the company about an emergency evacuation drill.

-Note: By default, Guests are not able to use @everyone.
+Note: By default, guests aren't able to use @everyone.

-Use @here when you only need the attention of people who are actively working in any channel that you’re a member of.
-It's perfect for when you don’t want to bother anyone who's unavailable.
+Use @here when you only need the attention of people who are actively working in any channel you’re a member of.
+This is great for when you don’t want to notify coworkers who aren’t available at the time.

 When to use @here

-- Schedule an impromptu event for people who are present, like a lunch outing.
+Schedule an impromptu event for people who are available, like a lunch outing.

-- Get a question answered quickly by teammates who are actively working.
+Get a question answered quickly by coworkers who are on Slack.